aaron-jack-manning/toru/README.md

     gitignore    Adds the recommended .gitignore file to the vault list         Lists tasks according to the specified ordering and filters new          Create a new task
-    switch       Switches to the specified vault
+    stats        For statistics about the state of your vault svn          Run Subversion commands at the root of the vault switch       Switches to the specified vault
     track        For tracking time against a note vault        Commands for interacting with vaults